Dental Inlays & Onlays

 Inlays and onlays require two appointments to complete.
 During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, an impression of the tooth is made and sent to a lab for fabrication.
 We will then apply a temporary sealant on the tooth and a subsequent appointment will be scheduled.

 At the second appointment, the temporary sealant is removed.
-Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff or Dr. Ghiz will then make sure that the inlay/onlay fits correctly.
+Dr. Grasso, Dr. Holden, Dr. Litvak, Dr. Borisoff, Dr. Ghiz or Dr. Nord will then make sure that the inlay/onlay fits correctly.
 If the fit is satisfactory, the inlay/onlay will be bonded to the tooth with a strong resin and polished for a smooth finish.

 Considerations for Inlays and Onlays